UC San Diego Health Achieves ANCC Magnet® Recognition for Nursing Excellence.

-UC San Diego Health System has joined a prestigious list of healthcare organizations that have been recognized as part of the American Nurses Credentialing Center’s (ANCC) Magnet Recognition Program®, which recognizes superior quality in nursing care.
+UC San Diego Health has joined a prestigious list of healthcare organizations that have been recognized as part of the American Nurses Credentialing Center’s (ANCC) Magnet Recognition Program®, which recognizes superior quality in nursing care.

 ANCC conducts thorough evaluations of hospitals seeking recognition, judging proficiency and leadership in the following five key areas that are considered global issues in nursing and healthcare:

 - Visionary leadership transforming the organization to meet changing needs

 - Empowered staff properly prepared to face all challenges

 - Continued innovation within staff knowledge, clinical practice, and systemic improvements

 - Outcomes measurement systems in place throughout the entire organization